 You can enroll in any state’s 529 plan that accepts non-resident enrollment.
 529 plan funds can be applied to in-state schools or out of state schools, public or private institutions.

-Michigan has 3 state plans: Michigan Education Savings Plan (MESP), MI 529 Advisor Plan, and the Michigan Education Trust (MET) Prepaid Tuition Plan.
+Michigan has 3 state plans: Michigan Education Savings Program (MESP), MI 529 Advisor Plan, and the Michigan Education Trust (MET) Prepaid Tuition Plan.

-The MI 529 Advisor Plan is an advisor-sold plan that does not require residency and comes with 0.67% to 1.52% fees.
+The MI 529 Advisor Plan is an advisor-sold plan that does not require residency and fees range from 0.35% to 1.76% depending upon share class eligibility.

 The MET Prepaid Tuition Plan is a prepaid plan or prepaid tuition program.
 Only Michigan residents are eligible to participate.
 The MET plan covers college costs at public Michigan schools, both universities and community colleges.